firebolt-db/godocs/docs/Guides/managing-your-account/rbac.md

   **Privilege:** a defined level of access to an object.

   **User:** A user identity recognized by Firebolt.
 It can be associated with a person or a program.
 Each user can be assigned multiple roles.

-{: .caution}
->**Alpha Release**
->
->As we learn more from you, we may change the behavior and add new features.
-We will communicate any such changes.
-Your engagement and feedback are vital.

 ## Role types
 Roles are entities to which privileges on securable objects are assigned.
 Roles are assigned to users to allow them to achieve the required tasks on the relevant objects to fulfill their business needs.